Change Management permissions

 Important: We recommend that you provide AR System Fixed and Change User Fixed licenses, since the Infrastructure Change Master is always monitoring and fixing change requests.

 Infrastructure Change User

-The Infrastructure Change Users perform the role of a Change Manager, Change Coordinator, or Change Implementer within the Change Management process.
+The Infrastructure Change Users perform the role of a Change Manager or Change Coordinator within the Change Management process.
 You should grant these permissions to users who perform the role of a support group lead within the Incident Management process or a problem coordinator role within the Problem Management process, or both, and who might need to modify changes that result from Incidents, Problems, or Known Errors.
 Additionally, these permissions should be granted to users who perform the role of a Continuity Manager.

 An Infrastructure Change User who does not have the functional role of a Change Coordinator or a Change Manager for the assigned support group can modify the change request only till the change request is in the Planning In Progress stage (excluding changing the status).
 To execute the change request (changing the status), the user must have a functional role of a Change Coordinator or a Change Manager for the support group to which the change request is assigned.